 Nebraska

-Nebraska requires licenses for apprentices, journeymen, and master plumbers.
-However, individual cities issue plumbing licenses.
-Additionally, plumbing contractors and subcontractors doing business in the state must register with the Nebraska Department of Labor.
+Licensing requirements: Nebraska requires licenses for apprentices, journeymen, and master plumbers.
+Individual cities issue plumbing licenses.

 View the full Nebraska Plumber License Requirements.